 As I am in the Within Temptation groove, let’s stay there for a while.
 It would be a pity not to review their very first record Enter of 1997.
 And that, after the band officially assembled about a year earlier.

 The band formed just after the departure of Sharon den Adel from her usual work routine as a fashion designer, I kid you not.
-Smart girl, that.
+That’s one smart girl with a creative streak.
 She apparently still designs her own outfits.
 I wish I could do that as well.
 But – alas – I can’t.
-I can write loads of annoying words about music I find and send them around the world, though.
-So, here goes.
+But I can write loads of annoying words about music I find and send them around the world, though.
+So, there you have it.

-Within Temptation took off directly to a stellar career with this decidedly very high quality production.
+Within Temptation took off directly to a stellar career with this decidedly very high-quality production.
 I am awed, I must say.
-To hit it off that well with the début full length is a feat not many bands manage.
+To hit it off that well with the debut full length is a feat not many bands manage.
 I was (and still am) listening to this record up and down and up again.
 And, holy cow, this is good shit straight from the very beginning.

 Well, hells bells, already the first track Restless blew me away.
-The stellar keyboard intro just gives me the shivers.
+The stellar UFO-ish keyboard intro just gives me the shivers.
 This is cool stuff straight from the start.

-Record Rating: 10/10 | Label: DSFA | Web: Official Site
+Record Rating: 8/10 | Label: DSFA | Web: Official Site